 - How can we better plan for the retirement of experienced nursing staff?

-Cloud-based workforce intelligence solutions enable HR to build analytics into their broader business processes — at a fraction of the cost of traditional custom BI tools — without negatively affecting their organization’s financial health.
+Cloud-based people analytics solutions enable HR to build analytics into their broader business processes — at a fraction of the cost of traditional custom BI tools — without negatively affecting their organization’s financial health.
 While the right technology isn’t necessary to get started with analytics, HR does need a compelling business need and strong executive support to build a proper analytics function.

 “You have to start somewhere,” suggests Patel.
 “But whatever you choose to do first, it will help tremendously to establish a detailed analytics roadmap for 18 to 36 months.”